tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 {{% tip %}}

 In this building block, we will focus on exporting a project environment comprised by Python libraries as a simple but really practical example of project containerization with Docker.
-However, one of Docker's most powerful features is that it allows you to package your entire project environment, going way beyond just code libraries.
+However, one of Docker's most powerful features is that it allows you to package your entire project environment, going far beyond just code libraries.
 You can learn about these advanced features by visiting [Docker's official documentation](https://docs.docker.com/get-started/).

 {{% /tip %}}